yuxuancs/Pre-train/README.md

 ## Notes

-Although the video walkthrough does not show it, it took a while to figure out that the hashed user ID was not any combination of name, nickname or other.
-The bulk of the time spent was in guessing the format.
-Eventually it dawned on me that the names were exactly the same as the previous problem, and the account numbers were likely hashes of the original.

-However, this is almost the same as the prevous lab.
+This is exactly the same as the prevous lab.

 ## License

-    Copyright [2018] [Yu Xuan Huang]
+    Copyright [2019] [Yu Xuan Huang]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.